-Æbleskiver are traditional Danish Christmas treats which dates back to the 17th century.
+Æbleskiver is a traditional Danish Christmas treat that dates back to the 17th century.
 The Danish pronunciation of the word Æbleskiver is [ˈɛːpləˌskiːʊ̯ɐʁ], it can be difficult to pronounce, so you can also watch the video below if you want to hear for yourself how it should be pronounced in Danish.
 The letter ”Æ” is spelled ”AE” in English, so writing Æbleskiver as Aebleskiver, is perfectly fine to do.
 The word Æbleskiver is plural, and the word Æbleskive is singular.

 Many Danes love to eat Æbleskiver and they are very popular in Denmark, they are often made as a snack during the afternoon or in the evening after dinner around Christmas time, which we call ”Juletid” in Danish.
 If you visit Denmark during December and go to one of the Christmas markets you will always find a stand that sells them.

-One story that I’ve come across was one that I read on the web, it said there should be an old Danish folklore dating thousands of years back, to were Æbleskiver was invented by the Vikings.
+One story that I’ve come across was one that I read on the web, it said there should be old Danish folklore dating thousands of years back, to when Æbleskiver was invented by the Vikings.
 Allegedly a group of Vikings was setting and resting next to their ships at the shore after they had fought a long and hard battle.
-It was then they came up with the idea to mix some flour, milk, and sugar together, and use one of their dented Viking shields, to cook these funny looking pancake balls over an open fire.
+It was then they came up with the idea to mix some flour, milk, and sugar together, and use one of their dented Viking shields, to cook these funny-looking pancake balls over an open fire.

 I must admit that I had never heard about this folklore before, and neither had my family, the story is complete nonsense, and it has no basis in reality.
 The Æbleskive pan was invented many hundreds of years after the Viking age ended, and I doubt they used their damaged shields to cook them.
 It is just a little story to tell your friends over a couple of beers.